dmsurti/AssimpKit/appledoc.md

     NSString *spider = @"spider.obj";

     // Start the import on the given file with some example postprocessing
-    // Usually - if speed is not the most important aspect for you - you'll t
+    // Usually - if speed is not the most important aspect for you - you'll
-    // probably to request more postprocessing than we do in this example.
+    // probably request more postprocessing than we do in this example.
     SCNAssimpScene* scene =
         [SCNScene sceneNamed:spider
             postProcessFlags:AssimpKit_Process_FlipUVs |